keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 **Data** | ***32 bits*** | **holds the data of a word**

 > * **The hash function used is the following: (place in cache) = (address of main memory) modulo (size of cache).**
-> * **We have to have a way to match the main memory to the cache.
+> * **We have to find a way to match the main memory to the cache.
 Our processor is a 32 bit one, and as the level 1 cache is 16KB in size there is a set amount of values important to us.
 This is done by using a hash function that uses modulo to break the system memory in (MAIN MEM SIZE / CACHE SIZE) fragments.
 As the 2 most LS bits refere to the byte in word, we don't store them, after that we need the following 12 LS bits as they are the same as the physical address of the cache and are unique for every line in current modulo**
 > * **Pay attention to the Tag size being *18 bits*.
 Having used the 14 most LS bits to determine the address of the cache line in correlation to the main memory it's not time to save the rest of the main address as the tag in the current line 32-14=18**
 > * **As you may have noticed the tag size is 19 bits not 18 bits, this is because of the added information we need for the valid bit to know if the data is correct and not noise in order to not lose any of the 2^18 in addressing capacity.**